 November 23, 2023—

-At every instant, massive volumes of data are being produced and, as John Naisbitt puts it, “we are drowning in information, but starved for knowledge”.
-To be able to make sense of and leverage all this information, we need to be equipped with the right set of tools.
+At every instant, massive volumes of data are being produced and, as John Naisbitt puts it, “we are drowning in information, but starved for knowledge.”
+To make sense of and leverage all this information, we must be equipped with the right tools.

-ML as a discipline has the potential to give us a powerful toolkit that aids in the process of extracting meaning from this ocean of data.
-Not only that, but ML models often thrive in such environments where the amount of data is way beyond what we, as humans, can intuitively grasp.
+AI/ML as disciplines have the potential to give us a powerful toolkit that aids in the process of extracting meaning from this ocean of data.
+Not only that, but AI/ML models often thrive in such environments where the amount of data is way beyond what we, as humans, can intuitively grasp.

 Unfortunately, it’s not all sunshine and rainbows.

 Bridging the gap between information and knowledge is not a simple task.
 Working with AI models is challenging and the whole process involves a cascade of decisions with consequences that are not completely evident at first.

 For example, let’s say you have developed an ML model and the performance you observe is below what you want (and need) it to be.
 Which knob should you turn to boost your model’s performance?

 Should you use a completely different modeling approach?
 Should you use a different set of features or pre-process them differently?
 Or would it be better to change the loss that your model optimizes for?

 Notice that there are far too many possibilities and the mere process of listing all of them is overwhelming.